 - All arrangements for staying and camping while on trip

 - Accommodation on twin sharing basis in tents / hotel

-- All meals as detailed in itinerary
+- All meals as mentioned in itinerary & safe drinking water

 - All common camping and trekking equipment

 - Peak fee / sanctuary fee / royalty / permits where applicable

 - Sleeping bag

 - Flights not included in the above-mentioned cost